I’ve encountered numerous discussions among parents at their wit’s end because they do not know the best steps to take when a child hits a parent.

 Taylor – A Story of a Child Hitting His Parent

 I remember the day like it was yesterday when my 3-year-old was born.
 He had cute chubby cheeks and was a bundle of joy.

 Another memory still fresh in my mind is when he took his first steps and fell right back down.

 Now, Taylor is almost 4, and with his fast-approaching milestone of becoming a pre-kindergartener, he has developed a new way of handling discomfort and conflict: hitting mommy.

 I wasn’t prepared the first time he threw a tantrum and started taking a few swipes at me.
 Surprisingly for such a small boy, I was left with quite a sting on my arm.

 We had just finished lunch when he asked if he could watch his favorite cartoon.
-I had told Taylor earlier that after lunch, we would head for the supermarket to get some supplies.
+I had told Taylor earlier that we would head for the supermarket after lunch to get some supplies.
 I reminded him that we needed to get ready to go so he could watch the cartoon after we came back.

 He tried to beg and ask, but I put my foot down.
 That’s when he became really upset and started hitting my arm.
-I was so taken aback I yelled, “Taylor, that hurts!”
+I was so taken aback that I yelled, “Taylor, that hurts!”
 He went on for less than a minute before he stopped.